justin-p/ansible-terraform-template/README.md

 The only downside to wrapping Ansible around Terraform is that you need to parse the Terraform output to build a Ansible inventory file, but Anster does this for you 😄 (for the providers that it supports).

+Anster also includes some useful playbooks and tasks, such as the abilty to automagicly install ansible roles/collections or the minimal/sane bootstrap that is applied to all host when they are created (Thanks to [robertdebock](https://github.com/robertdebock/) for his amazing collection of roles).

 ## Setup

 ### Ansible